oracle-livelabs/database/heatwave-movie-stream/create-movie-tables/create-movie-tables.md

         ```
     </details>

     c.
+Hit **ENTER** to execute the last command

+    d.
 Notice the difference in the number of created records for the tables

     The number of records for every user table will vary between each other.
 This is because we are only getting the items from the user that the models WERE NOT trained with.